jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 <https://github.com/xdvrx1/lightweight-web-server>

-So, for example, JavaScript and all technologies that are mainly for the browser are considered front-end.
+So, for example, JavaScript and all technologies that mainly reside on the browser are considered front-end.
 `Vue.js` is considered to be a framework of JavaScript for web interfaces while we can say that `Angular` is for